 Typically, your mouth will be cleaned and numbed before the rubber dam is applied, since Dr. Kirkegaard will need to access your entire mouth.

 Once your mouth has been cleaned and numbed, a rubber dam will be stretched over a special appliance, clamped into place, and used to isolate the tooth that’s being treated.
-We use high-quality ISODAM products at The Art of Dentistry for the best results.
+We use high-quality ISODAM products at your Overland Park dentist for the best results.

 Your procedure, such as getting a filling or a crown, will continue normally after the rubber dam has been applied.
 Dr. Kirkegaard will let you know what to expect before your treatment begins.